-I found this little gem, From Rachel Ray, and made it for my bunch who LOVED it- devoured it-- left no prisoners (AKA "crumbs" on the plate) when they were finished!
-I also prepared this one on our local morning news show and received rave reviews from the staff there who tasted it.
+I found this little gem from Rachel Ray's website, and made it for my bunch who LOVED it- devoured it-- left no prisoners (AKA "crumbs" on the plate) when they were finished!
+I also prepared this one on our local morning news show several years ago and received rave reviews from the staff who tasted it.

 The secret?
 The steak sauce and the beef broth add a pricier beef taste to this sandwich.
 This is a more economical version of the traditional Philly Steak and Cheese.

 Your guys will LOVE this one-- whether or not they are from Philadelphia.
 Here in Illinois, it's a keeper!

 1 green pepper, chopped